Behavioural Optometry Toowoomba | Behavioural Optometry Highfields

 The first stage is to determine the patient’s symptoms.
 The next is to look for the problems that caused them.
 Then the behavioural optometrist designs a solution.
-Finally they plan for the future so that problems to not re occur or their impact on the patient’s life are minimised.
+Finally they plan for the future so that problems do not re occur or their impact on the patient’s life are minimised.
 The aim of our optometrists is for our patient’s to be able to Do Their Thing!

 There are many strategies available to the behavioural optometrist to help improve the efficiency of a patient’s vision.
-These include the use of specially designed lenses and prisms, reading rulers, overlays, patching and vision training
+These include the use of specially designed lenses and prisms, reading rulers, overlays, patching and vision training and virtual reality therapy

 More information can be obtained on the Australian College of Behavioural Optometrists Association website.